-We are working with organisers and charities to help build a culture that stops this behaviour before it happens, so that one day people don't have to use this variety of safety measures.
-We'd also like to add that whilst we have added safety measures that you can carry out yourself, it is never your fault or responsibility should something happen to you.
+We are working with organisers and charities to help build a culture that serves to prevent such behaviour before it happens.
+We'd also like to add that whilst we have added safety measures that you and your teams can carry out yourselves, it is never your fault or responsibility should something happen to you.